Tableau for Beginners: Data Visualisation Made Easy

 What do you need to know before using Tableau?

-You don’t need to know much to use Tableau, but a basic awareness of all the types of graphs, such as bar graphs, line charts, histograms, etc., is still preferred.
+You don’t need to know much to use Tableau, but it’s still preferred that you have a basic awareness of all the types of graphs, such as bar graphs, line charts, histograms, etc.

-It will also be beneficial if you possess some basic understanding of database management ( datatypes, joins, drill down, drill up, etc ).
-Even if you don’t, it is not a reason to worry since I will be covering all such concepts in this and forthcoming articles.
+It will also be beneficial if you possess some basic understanding of database management ( datatypes, joins, drill down, drill up, etc.).
+Even if you don’t, there is no reason to worry since I will cover all such concepts in this and forthcoming articles.

 Installation